 If a consumer agrees to buy something from a telemarketer or salesperson, they must be given a written copy of the contract and be informed of the cooling-off period.
 A 10-business day cooling-off period now applies, during which consumers can cancel a purchase without penalty.

 Payment and supply of goods and services

-The new rules do not allow a supplier to supply any goods or services, or accept or require payment, during the cooling-off period.
+A supplier may not give any goods or services, or accept or require payment, during the cooling-off period.

 Unsolicited consumer agreement laws do not apply to:

 A consumer who receives unsolicited goods or services does not have to pay for them or for any loss or damage due to supply of a service.

 The maximum criminal penalties are significantly higher than those which previously applied.